Picking up from last time –

 The first four weeks were pretty spectacular.

-As I’ve already mentioned, my relationship with my composer was quite contentious.
+My relationship with my composer was pretty darn contentious.
 I’m not gonna point fingers or whatever.
 We just didn’t agree on anything.
 His style is much different than mine.

-I remember once him asking me about something saying, “When does that happen in a musical theatre song?”
+I remember once him asking me about something were thinking of doing with our song.
+And he asked, “When does that happen in a musical theatre song?”
 I gave him examples from Avenue Q and Book of Mormon.
 He said, “I don’t want to write Avenue Q or Book of Mormon.”
 That was the moment I really knew, “Oh, we are not the correct partners for each other.”
 He’s allowed to have whatever taste he wants.
 He doesn’t have to like those shows – but for me, those shows are the pinnacle of what I want to do in musical theater.

 We just did not agree on anything.